levjj/esverify/README.md

 $ npm install esverify --save
 ```

-Can now import `verify` which returns a promise of messages:
+Import `verify` and invoke on source code to receive a promise of messages.

 ```js
 import { verify } from "esverify";